PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-05 12:16:00
+Last updated: 2024-04-05 12:17:10
-Random Quote: Sometimes science is more art than science. - Rick Sanchez
+Random Quote: A thousand eyes, a hundred skins, wisdom deep as the roots of ancient trees.
+Greenseers.  -  Bloodraven